 The presentation they decided should almost play in a kind of Truth and Reconciliation format.
 It also starts with the words, “Ek is Susan Nell…”(I am Susan Nell…)

-But there were many dilemmas, such as the eventual confrontation between Nell and one of her rapists and the solution, a brainwave by Foot, is the perfect one.
+There were however many more headscratchers, such as the eventual confrontation between Nell and one of her rapists and again, the solution, a brainwave by Foot, is the perfect one.

 This is a dramatic and traumatic story of one woman’s life and in present times, particularly relevant as the more things change, the more they stay the same.
 The dignity she fought for in her own life is exactly what so many women are still fighting for.
 Few will not identify with some of her life and that is the truly sad thing.